erred/w/src/blog/2019-12-28-chaos-communication-congress-2.md

---- title
-Chaos Communication Congress Day 2
---- description
+---
-Maybe I'll know what to expect at 36c3 now
+description: Maybe I'll know what to expect at 36c3 now
+title: Chaos Communication Congress Day 2
---- main
+---
 ### Day _2_

 Now with a day of experience,